 Grades on sidewalks should not exceed 5% when not adjacent to a travel way.
 There should be enough sidewalk cross slope to allow for adequate drainage, however the maximum shall be no more than 2% to comply with ADA requirements.
-Where practical, a 1-foot level area should be provided adjacent to the sidewalk.
+Where practical, a clear 1-foot wide graded area (with a maximum 1:6 slope) should be provided adjacent to the sidewalk.
 Edge drop-offs should be avoided.
 When drop-offs cannot be avoided, they should be shielded as discussed in Section 8.8.